sanukag/ai-maintenance-assistant/docs/embeddings-and-vector-search.md

 For a new document with embedding enabled:

-1. The normal ingestion stages create traceable chunks.
+1. The normal ingestion stages create traceable parent sections and smaller child chunks.
-2. The provider creates one vector per chunk.
+2. The provider creates one vector per child chunk.
 3. The pipeline verifies the response count, model, dimensions and finite values.
 4. The document, chunks and vectors are committed to SQLite together.